-In this cockos reaper review 2019 article, we’re going to take a comprehensive beginner’s look at Reaper, a widely-used, well-supported and easy-to-learn DAW (Digital Audio Workstation).
+In this cockos Reaper review 2019 article, we’re going to take a comprehensive beginner’s look at Reaper, a widely-used, well-supported and easy-to-learn DAW (Digital Audio Workstation) created by Cockos incorporated.
 By the end of it, you should know enough to get started making your own music recordings at home.

 A DAW is a software that allows you to record, edit and mix multiple tracks of audio on your computer just as is done with your favourite songs on Spotify (or wherever) using large consoles in expensive studios.
 With Reaper you can record all of your instruments (including plug in effects) at once with a live backing band, or, if you are working alone, one at a time, playing back previous recordings while recording new tracks alongside them.

 For the purposes of this discussion, I will assume the latter – that you are working alone so as to reduce the potential use cases to cover down to a manageable number.
 I will also assume you use Windows though there is still plenty to learn from this article if you are on a Mac or Linux machine.
 Shortcut keys often work similarly on a Mac if you replace the PC control with the Apple command key.
 Ok, let’s get started.